ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.rules.imultivaluepropertyparts.propertyvalues.md

 ## Editor.Rules.IMultiValuePropertyParts.propertyValues property

-The set of property values to be expanded
+The set of property values to be expanded.

 **Signature:**